shamith868/api-security-Shamith/README.md

 # API Security Assignment
 ## Answers
 **1. Consequences of exposing API keys:**
-If an API key is exposed on GitHub, attackers can misuse it to make unauthorized requests, leading to financial loss, service abuse, or data breaches.
+If an API key is exposed on GitHub, attackers can misuse it to make unauthorized API requests.
+This can lead to financial loss due to excessive usage charges, service disruption, and abuse of resources.
+In some cases, it may also expose sensitive data or allow attackers to impersonate the application, damaging the company’s reputation.

 **2. Why not log city names:**
-City names are considered location data, which is personal information under privacy laws like GDPR.
-Logging such data can violate user privacy and company policies.
+City names are considered location data, which can be classified as personal information under privacy laws like GDPR.
+Logging such data without user consent can violate privacy regulations and company policies.
+It also increases the risk of sensitive user information being exposed if logs are accessed or breached.